Thank You for Attending the Executive Partner Summit

 As power and data center infrastructure development accelerates, effective community engagement has become a critical determinant of project success and public trust.
 In an environment marked by heightened skepticism and organized opposition, developers, utilities, cooperatives, and data centers face growing pressure to address misinformation, manage local dynamics, and communicate transparently with communities.
 This panel will examine where community engagement efforts have succeeded and where they have fallen short, highlighting how local sentiment and stakeholder (mis)alignment influence whether a project prevails or derails.
 Panelists will explore how organizations are evolving engagement strategies amid increasing demands for efficiency and accountability, including how tailored, community specific approaches influence outcomes through the lens of return on investment.
 The discussion will also focus on how tools such as in person engagement, digital platforms, and media outreach can be leveraged to foster sustained dialogue and translate engagement into project development.

-Moderator: Lindsay Smith, Vice President of External Affairs and Communications, Geronimo Power
+Moderator: Lindsay Smith, Executive Vice President of External Affairs, Chief of Staff, Geronimo Power

 Panelists: